Skip to Content

 Moke Lake is one of the quietest places to visit near Queenstown.
 This small secluded lake is surrounded by mountains and on a calm day, reflects them like a mirror.
 It’s truly a beautiful place to explore.

 From Queenstown, it takes around 20 minutes to reach the lake by car, and although it’s a gravel road, it’s completely safe to drive in any vehicle.
-Many people pay to go on a kayaking tour here but once at the lake, you can enjoy one of the many other free things to do that include enjoying the views, going on a short hike, or even fishing.
-For kids, the most suitable hike at Moke Lake is the Moke Lake Loop.
-The trail only takes around 2 hours to complete and it’s almost completely flat.
+Once at the lake, you can enjoy some of the many free things to do including enjoying the views, going on a short hike, or even fishing.

 8. Wander the Queenstown craft markets